ljoonal/VRC-Mods/README.md

 ### Using mods anyway<!-- omit in toc -->

-I've yet to be banned for using mods, but I've tried to be smart about it.
-So here's your 101 guide smort high IQ like me;
+I've yet to be banned for using mods, but I've tried to be smart about it, and suggest that you do so too:

 - Don't be malicious.
-- Don't share screenshots/recordings or stream your client whilst using mods, because that's hard proof straight away of modifications.
+- Avoid sharing evidence that you're using mods (screenshots/recordings/streaming).
-- Hide that you're using mods in instances with people who're not your friends, because all it can take is one report when you're obviously modding to get your account banned.
+- Hide that you're using mods when not in an instance exclusively made out of your friends.

+It might only take a single report to get you banned if you're being naughty, but behave and you'll probably be fine.

 ## Mod list<!-- omit in toc -->